The following income can be subtracted/deducted from your New Mexico return:

 Income of an Indian Wholly Earned on the Reservation

-If you or your spouse, or both, were enrolled members of a New Mexico federally recognized Indian nation, tribe, band or pueblo, your income is exempt from base income if:
+If you or your spouse, or both, were enrolled members of a New Mexico federally recognized Indian nation, tribe, band or pueblo, your income is exempt from federal adjusted gross income if you meet the following two conditions:

-- You lived on the land of the Indian nation, tribe, band or pueblo of membership when you earned it, and
+- You lived on the land of the Indian nation, tribe, band or pueblo of membership when you earned the income, and

 Income Deduction for 100 years of Age